jasonzhang2022/algorithm1/src/main/java/practice/graph/connectivity/scc.md

 what is SCC?
 For **directed** graph, there is a path from any vertex to another vertex.
 SCC must has at least one cycle.
-Given two vertices: A, B. There is one path from A to B: A->B, there is also one path from B->B. This is from definition.
+Given two vertices: A, B. There is one path from A to B: A->B, there is also one path from B->A. This is from definition.
 A->B->A. So we have one cycle.

 ## Algorithm